-This model has a lot of positive feedback, especially when you keep in mind that the budget uprights space has still competition.
-Check out the full picture gallery including close-ups now over on the dedicated amazon.co.uk product page.
+This model has a ton of positive feedback, especially when you keep in mind that the budget uprights space has still competition.

 For me the JLL JF100 looks smarter than many rival exercise bikes in this budget price range.
 This model is fixed rather than folding, and at only 62cm long by 120cm tall is compact enough not to take over your spare room.
 This bike only has one colour option, black and grey.

 The saddle is adjustable, with 7 levels.
 I saw one comment that a user under 5 feet tall was comfortable using it.
 If you are much over 6 feet tall, you might want to look at a bigger bike instead.